simplybusiness/oneday/README.md

      ondeday.core> (oneday.http/start {})

-to get a REPL (interactive top level like the Rails console) and start the HTTP server on port 3000
+to get a REPL (interactive top level like the Rails console) and start the HTTP server on port 3000.
+You can get fancier: if you speak Emacs my recommendation is to use Cider, but this README file is too short to teach you Emacs.

 ## Deployment